mudaberani/mudaberani/README.md

 # Platform Mudaberani.id

+Mudaberani.id is a non-profit organization established by **Generasi Muda Berani Berkarya**

 ## 📖 About

 Mudaberani.id is a non-profit organization dedicated to helping communities in Indonesia grow and develop.
 We focus on empowering individuals and promoting sustainable development to create a better future for all.